Zagitova Edges Medvedeva To Win Figure Skating Gold At Pyeongchang Olympics

 But Zagitova also uses the first half of the program to show her artistry and dramatic flair.
 She did that in her free skate here in South Korea – and when it was time to hit her jumps, she nailed them in spinning, smooth precision.

-As she finished, the crowd, including a large and loud Russian contingent, cheered loudly.
+As she finished, the crowd, including a large and vocal Russian contingent, cheered loudly.
 Coming off the ice, Zagitova was beaming.

 Of her score, Zagitova said, "I was surprised and it was a nice surprise.
 I am glad that I was able to deal with my nervousness, go out there and skate my program calmly."